-To test and examine VSO’s assumptions about building capacity of local partner organisations, and the impact this has.
+The post-closure evaluation in Cameroon tested and examined VSO’s assumptions about building capacity of local partner organisations, and the impact this has.

-- Youth volunteering contribution to sexual reproductive health development results in Baglung, Nepal [PDF]
+Youth volunteering contribution to sexual reproductive health development results in Baglung, Nepal

-Understand and document the effects of the VSO ICS programme on sexual reproductive health.
+Understanding and documenting the effects of the VSO ICS programme on sexual reproductive health.

 Increasing understanding of how youth community volunteers contribute towards VSO development objectives.